Couples are stressed out more than ever.

 All couples fight at one time or another, but if you don’t have the skills to resolve your disagreements quickly and effectively, it can create a big rift between you and your partner.

-Plus, arguing and fighting reduces the intimacy in your relationship.
+Plus, arguing and fighting reduce the intimacy in your relationship.
 Not only do you not feel like having sex with your partner because of unresolved resentments, bitterness, or anger, but also you probably don’t have much inclination to be affectionate either.

 Avoiding conflict leads to a distant relationship